Chilean colonization of the Strait of Magellan

-Chilean colonization of the Strait of Magellan began in 1843 when an expedition founded Fuerte Bulnes.
+The Chilean colonization of the Strait of Magellan began in 1843 when an expedition founded Fuerte Bulnes.
 In 1848 the settlement of Punta Arenas was established further north in the strait and grew eventually to become the main settlement in the strait, a position it holds to this day.
 The Chilean settlement of the strait was crucial to establish its sovereignty claims in the area.
-Argentina formally recognised Chilean sovereignty in 1881.
+Argentina complained diplomatically this act in 1847, as part of the East Patagonia, Tierra del Fuego and Strait of Magellan Dispute, and once the dispute was settled, formally recognised Chilean sovereignty of the strait in 1881.
 The Magallanes territory was made a regular Chilean province in 1928.

 Background

 In the 1540s and 1550s several maritime and land expeditions into the strait were launched from the Spanish bases in Chile.
 Southward expansion by Spanish conquistadores in Chile halted after the conquest of the Chiloé Archipelago in 1567.
 The Spanish are thought to have lacked incentives for further conquests south; the indigenous populations were sparse and did not engage in the sedentary agricultural life of the Spanish.
 In the 1580s there was a major attempt to settle and fortify the strait organized in metropolitan Spain.
 The venture ended in failure with settlers dying or fleeing the strait.
 The last known survivor was rescued by a passing ship in 1590.
 Proposals to settle the strait were raised again in Spanish courts in 1671 in connection to John Narborough's expedition to Chile.
 In 1676 a rumour reached the Spanish court claiming that England was preparing an expedition to settle the Strait of Magellan.
 This was not the first rumour of a foreign settlement in Patagonia to reach the Spanish.
 A proposal to settle the strait was raised yet again in 1702 by the Governor of Chile Francisco Ibáñez de Peralta.
 In this last proposal, the Captaincy General of Chile would itself finance the settlement with the Real Situado with the sole condition that these payments begin to arrive on time.
 However the Spanish failure to settle the Strait of Magellan in the 1580s was so notorious that its precedent ruled out any attempt to settle the strait for centuries to come.
+At the start of the 19th century knowledge of the conditions of the strait in Chile was almost nonexistent and if anything, it was thought of as an "uninhabitable wilderness".